How to Sanitize Water In An Emergency

 1. Fill the sanitized water container with the clean (treated) water.

-2. Cover the container tightly using its original cap.
-Be careful not to contaminate the cap.
-Do not touch the inside of it with your fingers.
+2. Cover the container tightly with its original cap.
+Be careful not to contaminate the cap, and do not touch the inside with your fingers.

 3. Label it as “drinking water.”

-4. Write the date on the outside of the container so that you know when you filled it.
+4. Write the date outside the container to let us know when you filled it.

-5. Store in a cool (50-70°F), dark place.
-Do not place it near toxic substances, such as gasoline or pesticides.
+5. Store in a cool, dark place (50-70°F).
+Do not store it near toxic substances, such as gasoline or pesticides.

 6. Replace the water every six months.